mjames940/A1-ISQA3420/USECASES.md

 Primary Actor: Developer <br />
 Goal in Context: The software packages are scanned and the correct license information is returned <br />
 Stakeholders: <br />
-  * Developer: To provide the relavant software package information for the scanner <br />
+  * Developer: To provide the relavant software package information for the scanner and NIST database lookup <br />

 Preconditions: <br />
   * Software packages are managed properly for licenses scanning <br />
   * Software packages are provided correctly to the scanner <br />
+  * Don't forget something here about propoer connection to the NIST DB<br />

-Main Success Scenario: Accurate license and vulneability information is provided to the Developer for the given software package <br />
+Main Success Scenario: Accurate license and vulneability information is provided to the developer for the given software package <br />
 Failed End Conditions: Developer recives inaccurate or invalid license and vulnerability information for the provided software package <br />
 Trigger: Developer provides a software package to be managed for scanning <br />

 ##Use Case 3 <br />
 Title: Determine Violations in Corporate Policies <br />
-Primary Actor: Developer, Manager <br />
+Primary Actors: Developer, Manager <br />
 Goal in Context: The software package license and vunerabilities are compared to the corporate policy and the <br />
 violations are returned to the actor <br />
 Stakeholders: <br />